 Slowly release your arms back to heart center and release the left leg.
 Repeat on the right side.

 This balancing posture develops strength all along the standing leg, down into your foot.
-The constant balance challenge in Tree Pose will engage your lower leg, and help you tone in the
+The constant balance challenge in Tree Pose will engage your lower leg, and help you tone in the arches of your foot.

 4. Extended Hand-to-Big-Toe Pose